London and Croydon Railway: Atmospheric railway

 Jolly-sailor station in 1845, the atmospheric pumping station, with its Gothic chimney/exhaust vent, in the foreground.

-In 1844, the L&CR was given parliamentary authority to lay an additional line next to the existing track and test an atmospheric railway system.
+The L&CR was given parliamentary authority in the London and Croydon Railway Act 1844 (7 & 8 Vict. c. xcvii) to lay an additional line next to the existing track and test an atmospheric railway system.
 Pumping stations were built at Portland Road, Croydon and Dartmouth Arms, which created a vacuum in a pipe laid between the running rails.
 A free-running piston in the pipe was attached to the train through a slit sealed by a leather valve.
 The piston, and hence the train, was propelled towards the pumping station by atmospheric pressure.
 The pumping stations were built in a Gothic style, with a very tall ornate tower, which served both as a chimney and as an exhaust vent for air pumped from the propulsion pipe.

 As part of the construction works for the atmospheric system, the world's first railway flyover (overpass) was constructed south of Jolly Sailor, to carry the atmospheric line over the conventional steam line.
 The railway experienced many problems with the pumping engines and the valves during 1846, creating dissatisfaction among the shareholders with the directors.
 The added directors from the L&BR, after the amalgamation in August, were even less interested in continuing the experiment.
 In 1847, the atmospheric experiment was abandoned.
 The engine house at Dartmouth Arms was largely demolished in 1851 and an electricity sub-station was built on the site in 1928.
 Stone from the Croydon pumping station was reused in construction of the Surrey Street waterworks building, which still exists.
 According to one historian the use of the atmospheric system cost the railway £500,000 and was 'a sad fiasco'.